leamare/D2-LRG-lrg2/README.md

 Parameters:
 * `-l / --league=` - required, the tag of your database, league and report file
 * `-K` - ignore OpenDota API key
+* `-F` - add match to database even if there's no replay analysis available

 ### rg_analyzer